Yale-EEB723/finalproject/README.md

 ![med.scaff.len](readme_figs/rm.med.scaff.len.png)

  Some examples of each species' distribution of scaffold length is given below.
-While many had a small number of very long scaffolds, I only show scaffolds up to 10,000 bp for all but the model organisms since in general median scaffold length falls well below this cut-off.
+I have limited the x-axis to 10,000 bp since the median scaffold length of all species was below 10,000 bp.
+The exceptions are the model organisms, including Taeniopygia, which is displayed here.
 For non-model animals, distributions were right-skewed with several small peaks as scaffold length increased.
 These smaller peaks were seen in Amphimedon, Trichoplax, Nematostella Capitella, Helobdella, Lottia.

 ![scaff.len.per.species](readme_figs/rm.scaff.len.per.species.examples.png)